godotengine/godot-docs/tutorials/io/encrypting_game_saves.rst

 Most users that care whether a game save is encrypted will prefer no encryption at all.
 But there may be reasons to implement this feature anyway.
-Encrypting saves will curb cheating; this may not be fun for users but may be necessary in multiplayer games, games with microtransactions, or games that hide secrets to surprise the player.
+Encrypting can curb cheating and may be necessary in multiplayer games, games with microtransactions, or games that hide secrets to surprise the player.
 This method of save encryption is still able to be bypassed by a sufficiently savvy user because, since the encryption key is stored inside the game, the player can still decrypt and edit the file themselves.

 The only way to prevent this from being possible is to store the save data on a remote server, where players can only make authorized changes to their